UnderDeck Pitch Rail by Zip-Up

 Round down to a whole number.
 The first rail is 1/2 and is placed 4 feet from the house.
 Add 1/2 to the pitch rail height at each 4-foot increment.
 (Example: Pitch Rail 1= 1/2 at 4 feet, Pitch Rail 2= 1 at 8 feet)

-*Pitch Rails are only offered in 12 foot sections.
+*Pitch Rails vary in color and are only offered in 12 foot sections.
 They can be cut to size.

 |Colors||Varies (rail not visible once installed)|

 |Height||1/2 in and 1 in|

 |Warranty||View Zip-Up UnderDeck Warranty Information|